caiobessa/javascript-concepts/README.md

 ### Function

 - Function are objects
-- funcation and object is passed by reference. primitive types are passed by value
+- Function and object are passed by reference. primitive types are passed by value